jqnm/GeoAI_Vegetation_Freetown/README.md

 python vegetation_classification.py --stage all
 ```

+## Usage – Patch Metrics and Connectivity Analysis
+This module extends the pipeline by computing landscape metrics from the stitched classification maps.
+The scripts are located in the patch_metrics_and_connectivity_analysis/ subfolder.

+### 1. Raster Preprocessing and I/O (`io_utils.py`)
+This module provides basic raster handling utilities used throughout the analysis:
+- Reprojection of rasters to a metric CRS to ensure valid area and distance calculations
+- Loading raster data including array, metadata, NoData value, and CRS
+- Writing output GeoTIFFs with consistent spatial metadata
+All subsequent patch and connectivity calculations rely on these utilities to ensure spatial consistency and reproducibility.

+### 2. Patch Metrics (`patch_metrics.py`)
+Patch metrics describe the **spatial configuration and fragmentation** of selected land-cover classes using connected-component labeling (8-neighbourhood).
+Results are printed to the console for quick inspection.
+Computed metrics include:
+- Number of Patches (NP)
+- Patch Density (PD)
+- Mean Patch Size (MPS)
+- Largest Patch Index (LPI)
+- Edge Density (ED)
+- Clumpiness Index, measuring aggregation versus dispersion (range −1 to +1)
+Metrics can be computed for individual classes, combined vegetation classes, or selected vegetation subsets.

+### 3. Connectivity Analysis (`join_count_class_connectivity.py`)
+Local connectivity is quantified using a **join-count approach** within a moving window.
+For each valid pixel, adjacent same-class joins (horizontal and vertical) are counted.
+Implemented variants include:
+- Class-specific connectivity (e.g. no-vegetation class)
+- Vegetation connectivity across multiple vegetation classes
+- Full vegetation connectivity for selected core vegetation classes
+Pixels outside the target classes, NoData values, and NaNs are excluded from the calculations.
+Connectivity results are written to GeoTIFF files for further spatial analysis and visualization.

+### 4. Main Execution (`fragmentation.py`)
+The main script integrates all components and executes the full analysis workflow:
+1. Loads and reprojects the stitched vegetation raster
+2. Computes connectivity maps for all defined class groups
+3. Writes connectivity outputs as GeoTIFFs
+4. Computes class-level area statistics and global patch metrics
+5. Calculates clumpiness indices for selected vegetation configurations
+The resulting outputs provide a **quantitative characterization of landscape structure, fragmentation, and spatial connectivity**, complementing the vegetation type classification pipeline.

 ## File Structure
+- `vegetation_classification.py`: Main entry point for classification.
+- `patch_metrics_and_connectivity_analysis/`:
+    - `io_utils.py`: Raster I/O utilities.
+    - `patch_metrics.py`: Calculation of landscape metrics.
+    - `join_count_class_connectivity.py`: Connectivity algorithms.
+    - `fragmentation.py`: Analysis integration script.
 - `datasets/all_tiles`: Input image tiles (must be named `..._r{row}_c{col}.ext`)
 - `datasets/cls_pool`: Labeled data sorted by class.
 - `models/`: Saved model weights.
 - `outputs/`: Inference grids, maps, stitched mosaics, and inspection plots.